 A Guide to the Pillars of the AWS Well-Architected Framework

 Cloud technology is a multi-billion dollar industry, and, according to SysGroup, is has been adopted by the vast majority of businesses worldwide.
-Cloud technology houses your company's hardware and software on the internet instead of keeping it on-site.
-This method allows your workload to remain efficient and flexible without overpaying for computing services.
+Cloud technology houses your company's software on pay-as-you go infrastructure that you access over the Internet.
+This offers enormous advantages over keeping it on-site, as it allows your workload to remain efficient and flexible without overpaying for computing services.

 Building a Strong Foundation